HedgeTech-ir/HedgeTech/README.md

 * Secure authentication with both async and sync clients.
 * Real-time and historical market data retrieval from TSE & IFB.
-* Modular and maintainable architecture, designed to support multiple engines (DataEngine engines, etc.).
+* Modular and maintainable architecture, designed to support multiple engines (DataEngine engines, WebSocket clients, etc.).
 * Structured request and response types for robust data handling.
 * Fully asynchronous support for high-performance applications.
 * Easy to integrate into trading bots, analytics pipelines, dashboards, or WebSocket feeds.